learn-js/learnjs-01-introduction/book.md

 The book covers introductory node.js, and writing client-side code using node modules and browserify.

-It’s meant as an introductory text that will get people up to speed for following books in the Learn.js series.
+It’s meant as an introductory text that will get people up to speed for the following books in the Learn.js series.

 ### The reader
 I expect that the ideal reader for this book is someone who likes exploring, imagining, and inventing for themselves.
 You might even have some experience with javascript already.
 And that’s OK, because practice, and even repetition, is an important part of learning.